A Quick Look at Applying for a Handgun License and Appealing a Denial

 OBTAINING A HANDGUN LICENSE IN INDIANA AND APPEALING THE DENIAL OF YOUR INDIANA HANDGUN APPLICATION FOR A LICENSE/PERMIT

 One of the most fundamental laws of this country is the right to bear arms — so much so, it was immortalized in the Second Amendment to the United States Constitution.
-And, depending on your political view, the Right to Bear Arms has become one of the most hotly debated social issues that exist today.
+And, depending on your political view, the Right to Bear Arms and the ease in acquiring a permit to carry has become one of the most hotly debated social issues that exist today.
 Be it the Trayvon Martin case or the famous United States v.
 Miller, U.S. Supreme Court decision interpreting the Second Amendment, people line up on both sides of the isle citing statistics that they hope will bolster their opinion and debunk the oppositions’.

 Moreover, with each change in the political season in the White House and Congress, a renewed interest in owning, possessing, licensing, and permitting handguns is reignited.
 That could be limiting such or increasing the right to do so — again, depending on whom you ask.
 This blog is intended not for flaming those debates, but rather as a tool explaining the Indiana Licensing process, who is automatically disqualified, and what happens if you believe you were wrongfully denied a permit or license.